lfrestrepog/if-docs/docs/developers/how-to-build-plugins.md

 ## Walk-through

-To demonstrate how to build a plugin that conforms to this interface, let's examine the smanifeste `sum` plugin.
+To demonstrate how to build a plugin that conforms to this interface, let's examine the simple `sum` plugin.

-The `sum` plugin manifestements the following logic:
+The `sum` plugin implements the following logic:

 - sum whatever is provided in the `input-parameters` field from `globalConfig`.
 - append the result to each element in the output array with the name provided as `output-parameter` in `globalConfig`.